 So when you are having difficulties getting pregnant, your first goal should be to see a doctor find out whether you have any of these problems.
 Once one of these problems has been identified as being the culprit, it can then be treated differently.

-Antiphospholipid syndrome (APS) is a so-called "autoimmune disorder" that’s characterized by the presence of significant levels of antiphospholipid antibodies in your blood.
+Antiphospholipid syndrome (APS) is a so-called "autoimmune disorder" that is characterized by the presence of significant levels of antiphospholipid antibodies in your blood.
 It is also often associated with several other problems such as recurrent miscarriages (more than 2-3 pregnancy losses in a row), blood clots, or autoimmune low platelet counts.

-In pregnancy, phospholipids act like a sort of glue that holds the dividing cells together, and are necessary for growth of the placenta into the wall of the uterus and they also filter nourishment from the mother's blood to the baby, and in turn, filter the baby's waste back through the placenta.
+In pregnancy, phospholipids act like a sort of glue that holds the dividing cells together and are necessary for the growth of the placenta into the wall of the uterus and they also filter nourishment from the mother's blood to the baby, and in turn, filter the baby's waste back through the placenta.

-If a woman carries these antibodies that may indicate that this will interrupt the ability of the phospholipids to do their job, putting the woman at risk for miscarriage, second trimester loss, intrauterine growth retardation (IUGR) and pre-eclampsia.
+If a woman carries these antibodies that may indicate that this will interrupt the ability of the phospholipids to do their job, putting the woman at risk for miscarriage, second-trimester loss, intrauterine growth retardation (IUGR) and preeclampsia.
 And taking a baby aspirin may prevent this from happening.

 So how often is APS responsible for a miscarriage?

 About 50-60% of all pregnancies end in a miscarriage, and most miscarriages are due to abnormalities in the growth of the embryo or fetus.
 For example, up to 60% of spontaneous abortions have abnormal chromosomes.
-Only 1-2 % of women have a recurrent miscarriage.
-And less than 10% of these 1-2 % of women with recurrent pregnancy loss have Antiphospholipid Syndrome as a cause for their pregnancy loss, so it’s a rare condition.
+Only 1-2 % of women have recurrent miscarriage.
+And less than 10% of this 1-2 % of women with recurrent pregnancy loss have Antiphospholipid Syndrome as a cause for their pregnancy loss, so it’s a rare condition.